briansworth/dev/_posts/2020-8-15-Tmux-and-Vim.md

 #### Windows

-Here is the link for the [Windows Tmux config](https://gist.github.com/briansworth/b12f28f9a9e7bd42d9d7b67160079188)
+Here is the link for the [Windows Tmux config](https://gist.github.com/briansworth/b12f28f9a9e7bd42d9d7b67160079188).

-Run the following to quickly install it on Windows.
+Run the following to quickly install it on Windows (or copy it manually).

 *NOTE: You will need to be in a bash shell on your WSL Distro*